awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

      Example response:

      ```
-     aws-iot-greengrass 1.11.0 from Amazon Web Services (aws✓) installed
+     aws-iot-greengrass 1.11.3 from Amazon Web Services (aws) installed
      ```
-   + To migrate from v1\.8 to v1\.11 or update to the latest available version, run the following command:
+   + To migrate from an earlier version to v1\.11\.x or update to the latest available patch version, run the following command:

      ```
      sudo snap refresh --channel=1.11.x aws-iot-greengrass
      ```

    Like other snaps, the AWS IoT Greengrass snap uses channels to manage minor versions\.
-Snaps are automatically updated to the latest version of the current channel\.
-For examples, if you specify `--channel=1.8.x`, your AWS IoT Greengrass snap is updated to v1\.8\.4\.
+Snaps are automatically updated to the latest available version of the current channel\.
+For examples, if you specify `--channel=1.11.x`, your AWS IoT Greengrass snap is updated to v1\.11\.3\.

    You can run the `snap info aws-iot-greengrass` command to get the list of available channels for AWS IoT Greengrass\.